Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 BAD EXAMPLE:  I know I would be a valuable asset to your team GOOD EXAMPLE:  I know that your company works in Ruby and React and with my knowledge and my recent projects, I believe I would easily be able to acclimate to your projects and team.

+REMEMBER:  They want to work with someone who can "hit the ground running"

 ### FINAL - APPRECIATION/THANK YOU

 * Thank them for their time and reiterate your interest in the company/position.